ford-jones/Lazarus/docs/api-reference.md

 A class for tracking, storing and managing window events as well as their values.

 ### Functions:

-#### void monitorEvents()
+#### void initialise()
-Sets up the following input-event handlers and loads them into the current window:
+Locates the programs active window and loads the following event-handler callbacks into it's context's event loop:
 - keydown
 - mousedown
 - mousemove
 - scroll

-Each of these handlers are passed into the window's event loop as a callback.
+#### void listen()
-Upon calling this function, members of this class will begin being updated in real time.
+Polls GLFW for the head of the active window's event queue and then updates the values of the event managers members.

 ### Members:
 > **keyString:** *The key currently being pressed, expressed as a string. (type: `std::string`)* \